Abdoulkader321/Privelet-Project/README.md

 Then to compare the implementation with a baseline solution (also implemented): a naive differentially private perturbation of a sequence of counts.

+You can find the implementations and report [here](privelet.ipynb) in a Python notebook.